AntaresSimulatorTeam/antares-xpansion/docs/user-guide/optimization-principles/investment-problem.md

-# The problem of optimal dimensioning of generation and transport capacities
+# The optimal investment problem in Antares-Xpansion
 ## General description

 Antares-Xpansion minimizes the following cost: